-Brand architecture is defined as the logical, strategic and relational structure for all brands in the portfolio.
-A key concept of brand architecture strategy is that customers relate to brands at different levels — for example, a corporate (or master brand), endorsed brands, product brands and product descriptors.
+Brand architecture is the logical, strategic, and relational structure for all brands in the portfolio.
+Customers relate to brands at different levels — a corporate (or master brand), endorsed brands, product brands, and product descriptors.
 This allows an organization to create a brand portfolio that appeals to distinct segments or needs states.

 - Coca Cola Company vs. Coke vs. Diet Coke vs. Diet Coke Caffeine-Free vs. PowerAde (from the Coca Cola Company)

 - Apple vs. Mac vs. iPod vs. iPhone vs. iPad

 - The Gap vs. the Banana Republic vs. Old Navy vs. Athleta vs. Piperlime.
 Within the Gap exists Baby Gap, Gap Kids, and a host of individual product brands

 - Clarity.
 The architecture must promote clarity both to the marketplace and internally.
 Key questions: Will customers understand their purchase and how it relates to other offerings?
 Are we consistent and single-minded in presenting the key benefits of each brand relative to another?

 - Synergy.
 Brand architecture should allow the organization to deliver against a larger brand promise than any single brand could achieve.
 Key question: Have we created strategic linkage to provide incremental value (i.e., the idea of 1 + 1 = 3; Honda adds to Accord, Accord adds to Honda)?